weso/rdfshape-api/README.md

 ## Deploy with Docker

-* Use the provided Dockerfile to build rdfshape or pull from [Docker Hub](https://hub.docker.com/r/wesogroup/rdfshape-api).
+* Use the provided Dockerfile to build rdfshape or pull from [Github Container Registry](https://github.com/orgs/weso/packages/container/package/rdfshape-api).

+### Building the image

-* When building the Docker image, you must provide the following arguments via `--build-arg`:
+* When building the Docker image, you may provide the following arguments via `--build-arg`:
-    * **GITHUB_TOKEN**:
+    * **GITHUB_TOKEN** [required]:
         - A valid GitHub token to download WESO project dependencies from Github packages.
 This is required when manually building the image.
         - Images available